 For those of you starting out with solar oven cooking, I want to tell you one of the secrets to getting even more deliciousness out of many meals, especially baked potatoes.
 Okay, here it is… add some water to the pan, and keep the pan covered.
 Simple!
 Of course, spice it up to your delight.

 Great for baking potatoes.
 Again, add water into the pan, and cover it.
 Oh boy, does that taste good!

-Since solar cookers generally cook slower than a conventional oven (except for the solar cookers that truly hit 350 degrees or more on a good day like this one), a long slow cook at say, 275, combined with a bit of moisture for the food to draw in, will turn out scrumptious!
+Since solar cookers generally cook slower than a conventional oven, a long slow cook at say about 225 – 275, combined with a bit of added water in the pot for the food to draw in, will turn out scrumptious!

-The food won’t burn (it generally doesn’t get hot enough to burn) and won’t overcook (exception being solar cookers that truly reach conventional oven temperatures).
+The food won’t burn (it generally doesn’t get hot enough to burn) and won’t overcook.
+The SUN OVEN is well insulated and cooks very evenly.

 For long cooked meals, to maintain a high enough temperature may require that you rotate the solar cooker a few times during the cooking process to keep facing the sun.

 During the summer months when the sun is high in the sky, rotating the solar cooker repeatedly to face the sun is generally not required (unless you’re really trying to optimize temperatures).

 During the Spring, Fall, and Winter when the sun is lower in the sky, you will probably need to keep up with it.

 One problem during months when the sun is low in the sky is that more obstacles will get in the way and shade an area.
 So, unless you have a fairly wide open space, surrounding trees will become an issue.

 A Few More Examples Using Our SUN OVEN